openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 ### Authentication

-No Authentication is required to make a query to Get A Product Nutri-score.
+Usually, no authentication is required to query Get A Product Nutri-score.
+However, on the staging environment(which is used throughout this tutorial), there is a basic auth to avoid content indexation.
+For more details, visit the [Open Food Facts API Environment](https://openfoodfacts.github.io/openfoodfacts-server/introduction/api/#environment).

 ### Describing the Request